YahooArchive/mojito/docs/dev_guide/faq/index.rst

     the `Compile System <../reference/mojito_cmdline.html#compile-system>`_ to learn how.

     For **minification**, we recommend Shaker again.
 Other choices could be `YUI Compressor
-    <http://yuilibrary.com/download/yuicompressor/>`_ or a npm module such as
+    <http://yuilibrary.com/download/yuicompressor/>`_ or an npm module such as
     `UglifyJS <https://github.com/mishoo/UglifyJS>`_.